Circumvesuviana: Rolling stock

 Twenty-six ETR211 "Metrostar" three-car articulated units were introduced between November 2008 and September 2009.
 Manufactured by a consortium of Firema and AnsaldoBreda, these trains are capable of carrying 450 passengers and are styled by Pininfarina.
 As well as being more powerful than the FE220 units, they have computer driving aids, self-levelling suspension.

 These units are mostly used to provide the express service whilst the FE220 provide cheaper, stopping services which tend to be far more crowded.

-In October 2024 the first of the new trains ordered from Stadler was delivered.
-56 new trains have been ordered and will be delivered in 2025 and 2026.
+In October 2024 the first of the new trains ordered from Stadler was delivered; all in all, 56 new trains had been ordered and were delivered in 2025 and 2026.